ticktackim/ticktack-workplan/README.md

 # Ticktack

-A blogging platform for the Scuttleverse
+A decentralized social platform enable people to share knowledge and exchange value, with p2p messaging encrypted feature.

 ## Development